 So, when you are comparing mobile medical vans and RV clinics, don’t forget to factor in the fuel consumption.
 It can make a big difference in your operating costs and your environmental impact.
 Mobile medical vans are designed to be more fuel-efficient than larger RV vehicles, and they still offer plenty of space and functionality for your organization’s medical needs.

-One of the questions that many organizations have when considering a mobile medical van is how long it will last.
+Many organizations ask how long a mobile medical van will last.
 The answer depends on several factors, such as the quality of the vehicle, the maintenance schedule, the usage frequency, and the environmental conditions.

 However, a general estimate is that a mobile medical van can last for about 20 years if properly cared for and serviced.
 This means that investing in a mobile clinic van can be a cost-effective and sustainable way to provide healthcare services to underserved communities, especially in rural or remote areas.